ansible-ThoTeam/nexus3-oss/README.md

 ## Requirements

-- This has only been tested on CentOS 7
+- This has only been tested on CentOS 7 + Ubuntu 16.04 (Xenial)
 - Oracle Java 8 (mandatory)
 - Apache HTTPD (optional, used to setup a SSL reverse-proxy)